practicalli/engineering-playbook/docs/os/linux/hyprland/index.md

 # Hyprland Tiling Compositor

-Hyprland is an elegant and high performance Tiling window compositor for Wayland on Linux.
+Hyprland is a high performance Wayland compositor and tiling window manager.
+Hyprland is not a full desktop environment (DE) like [KDE Plasma](https://kde.org/) or [Gnome](https://www.gnome.org/).

 Hyprland is not a full desktop environment, unlike KDE or Gnome.
-Additional tools can be installed to make a complete desktop environment.
+There are distributions that provide a complete Hyprland based desktop environment.

+- Omachy: simple and opinionated distribution from Arch Linux & Hprland, completely keyboard driven and providing a crafted experience.
+- Garuda Linux: hyprlant variant provides a professional and easy to manage operating system, G-Hyprland provides optional extra Hyprland customisation.
+- NWG Live

+Hyprland can be installed on Arch Linux and Nix distributions.
+Community scripts are available for Debian and RedHat based distributions.

 !!!
-HINT "Try Hyprland with the NWG Live ISO"
-    [NWG Live ISO](https://github.com/nwg-piotr/nwg-iso) provides a simple way to try Hyprland and the set of tools provided by NWG-Shell to give a Desktop Environment experience based on Gnome.
+WARNING "Hyprland can be very time consuming"

-## Install
+## Install Options

 !!!
 WARNING "Hyprland is a quickly evolving project and issues may occur"

+=== "Omarchy"

+    [Omarchy](https://omarchy.org/) is a Linux distribution that provides a keyboard driven and unified menu experience, building on Arch Linux and Hyprland (Wayland compositor and tiling window manager).

+    Omachy is driven through its menu and configuration files are opened in Neovim (LazyVim config).

+    Google Mail and other web apps are opened as headless browsers, for a highly focused experience.

+    A base install option allows for a highly customised opeating system, whilst still retaining the simplicity of Omachy.

 === "Garuda Linux"